MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/set-up-your-scene.md

 - Player capsule height: 1.9

 **Suggestions for best results:**
-- Rounded corners help smooth out player movement and avoid getting stuck.
+- Rounded corners help smooth out player movement and prevent the player from getting stuck.
-- To block player movement, use steep slopes or a height much larger than the max step height.
+- To block player movement, use steep slopes or a height much larger than the maximum step height.
-- Use a CapsuleCollider or similar rounded shape on objects or areas the player shouldn't walk on as these shapes are unwalkable and will cause them to slide off.
+- Use a Capsule Collider or similar rounded shape on objects or areas the player shouldn't walk on.
+These shapes are unwalkable and will cause the player to slide off them.
-- Aligning the collision surfaces with the visual surfaces that the player will walk on is important to avoid any issues with the player's position relative to the visual surface (prevent floating or clipping).
+- Align the collision surfaces with the visual surfaces that the player will walk on.
+This is important in order to avoid any issues with the player's position relative to the visual surface (prevent floating or clipping).

 ## Supporting Teleportation

 In order for a scene to support teleportation, teleportable surfaces (for example, the floor or the ground) must have colliders on the NavMesh layer.
 In general, anything the player is allowed to walk on should likely be a NavMesh.
-Visual geometry is not teleportable and should not be on the NavMesh layer, only Colliders can be a NavMesh.
-Improper or inconsistent layering can cause undesireable effects when teleporting.
+Visual geometry isn't teleportable and shouldn't be on the NavMesh layer; only Colliders can be a NavMesh.
+Improper or inconsistent layering can cause undesirable effects when teleporting.

-**Teleportable surfaces must meet the following conditions:**
+**A teleportable surface must meet the following conditions:**
 - It must have some type of Collider attached (Mesh Collider or Box Collider, for example).
-- Its Layer must be set to NavMesh.
+- Its **Layer** must be set to NavMesh.

-Be cautious of low ceilings or tunnels, as this could potentially affect player grounding and teleportation - there should be a small buffer of space above the player's head.
-For example, player physics or the teleport arc may intersect or interact with the collider above.
+Be cautious of low ceilings or tunnels; these could potentially affect player grounding and teleportation.
+For example, player physics or the teleport arc may intersect or interact with the collider above them.
+There should be a small buffer of space above the player's head.
 The minimum height from ground to roof is roughly 3m (~2m player height + ~1m buffer).

 ## Add a TravelPoint